Azure/Microsoft-Defender-for-Cloud/Security Recommendations/Custom Policies/Require Linux VM to use SSH key authentication/README.md

-# Sample for remediating "Require Linux VM to use SSH key authentication"
-These samples provide various ways to resolve the "*Require Linux VM to use SSH key authentication*" recommendation in Azure Security Center.
-There is one sample:
+# Azure Policy to require Linux VM to use SSH key authentication
-* **Azure Policy definitions**
-    * Deny policy - This will prevent the creation of Linux VMs which use password instead of SSH key authentication for SSH.
+This policy sample will block the creation of Linux VMs which use password instead of SSH key authentication for SSH.
+Use of SSH key is more secure than passwords.
+The policy checks if the VM Publisher and Offer are in a list of known Linux offers..
+You can not deploy this via template deployment in the Azure Portal.
+You can deploy the template using Azure CLI or Azure PowerShell.

 # Contributing